Updated January 2025

 Funding of the learner will be determined by their residency postcode prior to enrolment.
 Learner residency is an important element of eligibility for adult funding.
 Learner postcode files determine which body is accountable for funding the learner (subject to eligibility).

-What is the low wage threshold?
+What is the earnings threshold?

 What is not included in devolution?